 Place the cuttings in a clean glass vase filled with water, and keep them in a warm and bright place out of direct sun..
 I only changed the water when the water started to look cloudy, which happened only a couple of times.
 Use room temperature tap water and let the chlorine evaporate for a day before using.

 This is the advantage of rooting in water- one can see the progress!

 After 4 weeks, some little popcorn-like spots started to appear on the stem base of the cuttings in water.

 After 6-8 weeks, roots are growing in the water, wow!
 There’s no need to change water during this time.

-Because this is a tutorial, I carefully dug out a cutting planted in soil to take a photo, although I was certain they have rooted!
+Because this is a tutorial, I carefully dug out a cutting planted in soil after 5 weeks to take a photo, although I was certain they have rooted!

 What happened to that leaf?